Efficient in-situ generation of photon-memory entanglement in a nonlinear cavity: Abstract

 \section{Abstract}

-Combining parametric driving and photon-atomic memory coupling within one optical cavity, we describe a scheme for in-situ generation of multimode photon-memory entanglement.
-We find that precise cavity impedance matching is neither required nor optimal to achieve high-rate entanglement for quantum networks.
-This protocol can be realized with existing technologies based on on-chip photonic cavities integrated with a rare-earth-ion doped quantum memory.
-The proposed scheme shows significant advantages in entanglement generation rates compared with start-of-the-art quantum memory protocols and experiments, with predicted Ebit generation rates of tens of MHz without ideal operating conditions.
-Such a photon-memory entanglement system offers a versatile resource for quantum interconnect applications.
+Parametrically driving an optical cavity that simultaneously couples to an atomic ensemble quantum memory enables in-situ generation of multimode photon-memory entanglement.
+A high-rate bi-party photon-memory entanglement can be generated even after discarding one entangled optical mode.
+This protocol can be realized with existing technologies based on photonic resonators integrated with a rare-earth-ion doped quantum memory.
+The proposed scheme shows significant advantages in entanglement generation rates compared with prevailing quantum memory protocols and experiments, with theoretical Ebit rates of tens of MHz without fine-tuned operating conditions.
+Such a photon-memory entanglement source offers a versatile resource for quantum networking and interconnect applications.